Industrial Action at UoE: FAQs

 More detailed version (append to simple version above):

 A huge number of casualised staff on hourly and fixed-term contracts have already lost their jobs through hidden redundancies.
 Staff cuts of £90 million are underway, undermining student learning conditions, staff job security, staff wellbeing and the future of quality higher education in the University.
 Support the union during our strike!
-We ask that you not cross a physical OR digital picket-line, and join us in the following actions:
+We ask that you not cross a picket-line.

 Please show your support by a) joining a union (UCU www.ucu.org.uk/join or another trade union www.tuc.org.uk/join-a-union) b) emailing the Principal (principal@ed.ac.uk) to tell him to listen to and negotiate meaningfully with staff c) giving to the Hardship & Fighting Fund (UCU Edinburgh University Hardship Fund Sort code: 60-83-01 Account No: 20392905), and d) sending a message of support to UCU Edinburgh (ucu@ed.ac.uk)